 Would this perspective have changed?

 The lethargic state, but also the reluctant attitude of “stressing” the world of cryptos has nevertheless evolved after the attacks and hacks of the exchanges.
-Let’s thus mention the $ 30 million stolen from the Bithumb platform or the $ 40 million that went up in smoke on Coinrail.
+Let’s mention here the $30 million stolen from the Bithumb platform or the $ 40 million that went up in smoke on Coinrail.
 Hence, it is surely the consequences of these acts that have called into question the “laissez-faire” that prevailed until then.

 From now on, the keyword will be “taxes“

 It is in this perspective that the government has announced its proposal to revise the tax laws for the current year.
-Therefore, on the official statement, it reads that “from next year, SMEs active in cryptocurrencies will no longer benefit from tax cuts, privilege nevertheless kept for other sectors“.
+Therefore, on the official statement, it reads: “from next year, SMEs active in cryptocurrencies will no longer benefit from tax cuts, privilege nevertheless kept for other sectors“.

 Korean media News 1 explains that crypto companies were considered venture capitalists ,or as SMEs, until now.
 Categorized as such, these entities benefited from a significant reduction in income taxes.
 Examples of beneficial tax treatments include the depreciation of assets acquired during the first four years of operation.
 Nevertheless, these accounting entries could indeed change.